fastrgv/Asud/README.md

 After removing one red digit as recommended by the Key-Cell test, you should flush its cell.
 If new singles appear, you should flush again with F-key.
-Repeating this process should eventually solve the puzzle.
+Repeating this process should eventually solve the puzzle, in most cases.

 This new Key-Cell test can solve some [but not all] terribly hard puzzles.